jhnns/popular-javascript-projects/README.md

 ### GitHub

-In order to increase the rate limit, you need to create [an access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+Since there is a rate limit on the GitHub API, you need to create [an access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).

 ## HTTP Cache

 In order to save some requests, all responses are infinitly cached inside the `.http-cache` folder.
-Please delete this folder if you want to avoid stale data.
+Just delete this folder if you want to avoid stale data.
 You can delete all cached responses for a specific URL by using the [`removeFromHttpCache`](#removefromhttpcache) script.

 ## License